DamianB-BitFlipper/algopytest/README.md

 ## Detailed Usage
 Refer to the [Documentation References](#documentation-references) below for more specific explanations of key topics.

-### AlgoPytest Initialization
+### AlgoPytest Setup
 Firstly, you must follow the Pytest directory structure.
 Essentially, all tests will be found within a `tests` directory in the root of your project.

-Before being able to write Pytest tests for your Algorand Smart Contract, you need to initialize the *AlgoPytest* plugin.
-Before any Pytest tests run, you must declare to *AlgoPytest* the smart contract code to be tested as well as its storage requirements.
-This is most easily achieved by creating a `conftest.py` file and calling `algopytest.initialize`from within a function named `pytest_configure`.
-Pytest understands `pytest_configure` and will execute the function before any tests run.
+Before being able to write Pytest tests for your Algorand Smart Contract, you will need to initialize some essential fixtures such as the smart contracts, signatures, and assets to be tested.
+Utility functions are provided by *AlgoPytest* which deploy these objects and return a reference to be used in a fixture.
+For a smart contract, this is most easily achieved by creating a `conftest.py` file and yielding the result of `algopytest.create_app` from within a fixture.
+It is critical to `yield` rather than `return` to not interfere with the *AlgoPytest* fixture clean up sequence.

 For example:
 ```bash